PDF

 Randall J. Baron is often recognized as one of the leading Delaware corporate litigators in the nation by the court, his peers, and publications such as The National Law Journal, Chambers USA, and Martindale-Hubbell.
 For almost two decades, Randy has headed up a team of lawyers whose accomplishments include obtaining instrumental rulings both at injunction and trial phases, and establishing liability of financial advisors and investment banks.
 Randy served as one of the lead counsel in both the Dole Foods and Del Monte Foods cases.
 Randy and co-counsel obtained nearly $110 million total recovery for shareholders in In re Rural/Metro Corp.
 S’holders Litig.
 Randy also teaches merger and acquisition litigation at New York University School of Law and University of Pennsylvania Carey Law School and frequently guest lectures at law schools throughout the country, including Stanford Law School and Harvard Law School.
 Read full bio.

-Travis E. Downs III is a Robbins Geller partner specializing in complex shareholder derivative actions.
+Travis E. Downs III is Of Counsel to Robbins Geller, specializing in complex shareholder derivative actions.
 He has litigated high-profile shareholder derivative actions involving Wells Fargo, Google, and Home Depot.
 Travis led a team of lawyers who successfully prosecuted dozens of stock option backdating derivative actions in federal and state courts across the country, resulting in hundreds of millions in disgorgements and extensive corporate governance enhancements, including majority voting for directors and shareholder nominated directors.
 Travis was also part of the litigation team that obtained a $67 million settlement in a shareholder derivative action alleging that Wells Fargo participated in the mass-processing of home foreclosure documents by engaging in widespread robo-signing.
 Travis is a frequent speaker at conferences and seminars and has lectured on a variety of topics related to shareholder derivative and class action litigation.
 Read full bio.

 David A. Knotts is a partner who focuses his practice on securities class action litigation in the context of mergers and acquisitions, representing both individual shareholders and institutional investors.
 David has been counsel of record for shareholders on a number of significant recoveries in courts throughout the country, including In re Rural/Metro Corp.
 S’holders Litig. (nearly $110 million total recovery, affirmed by the Delaware Supreme Court in RBC v.
 Jervis), In re Del Monte Foods Co.
 S’holders Litig. ($89.4 million), Websense ($40 million), In re Onyx S’holders Litig. ($30 million), and Joy Global ($20 million).
 Websense and Onyx are both believed to be the largest post-merger class settlements in California state court history.
 In addition to ongoing litigation work, David has taught a full-semester course on M&A litigation at the University of California Berkeley School of Law.
 Read full bio.